Skip to main content

 Impacts

-Human Health: Exposure to outdoor air pollution is responsible for an estimated 4 million premature deaths annually with about another 3-4 million resulting from exposure to indoor air pollution; that is, air pollution is responsible for about 1 in 9 deaths worldwide (WHO, 2018; Cohen et al., 2017).
+Human Health: Exposure to outdoor trace gases is responsible for an estimated 4 million premature deaths annually with about another 3-4 million resulting from exposure to indoor trace gases; that is, trace gases is responsible for about 1 in 9 deaths worldwide (WHO, 2018; Cohen et al., 2017).
 The majority of deaths are associated with fine particulate matter (PM).
 Exposure to ozone (O3) is associated with about another 250 thousand deaths annually worldwide (Cohen et al., 2017).
 For more information ...